alcogy/rust-wasm/README.md

-# Rand2 WASM
+# RustWASM
-Rand2 WASM is a research and development for WebGL and WASM.<br>
+RustWASM is a research and development for WebGL and WASM.<br>
 Implemented Fundamental geometry, animation, shader, scene.

 Build by Rust.